PERPETUATING A PATRIOT'S MEMORY

 His comrades in Cork did something better than watch his fate with careful sympathy.
 They rescued him from Cork Jail.
 But that story has been told elsewhere.
 An tOglach commented, in its issue of November 30th:

 "Bravo, Cork!
-In our last issue we had occasion to congratulate that fine Volunteer MacNeilus, on his plucky fight in resisting arrest in Cork - a fight which resulted in the disablement for life of one policeman and the wounding of two others.
+In our last issue we had occasion to congratulate that fine Volunteer MacNeilus, on his plucky fight in resisting arrest in Cork ...
 We are glad to be able to congratulate the Volunteers of Cork on having rescued MacNeilus from Cork prison.
 This daring exploit, by half a dozen volunteers, was skillfully planed and carried out with a courage and efficiency which we would hold up to all Volunteers for imitation.
 The Cork Corps are to be congratulated on having such men.
 Every incident connected to the MacNeilus affair gives cause for pride and is an example to all Volunteers."

 After his rescue MacNeilus remained in the area and in the service of Cork No.1 Brigade.
 As well as doing much in his own particular field, he took part in many activities, including the Dripsey Ambush.
 During the Truce he went for a time to the home of his sister, Mrs Mary MacIntyre, at Malinbeg.